cloudrainstar/bionemo-framework/docs/docs/models/example_model_tutorial.md

 )
 ```

-Next, the model is trained with these components and we can view the results.
+Next, the model is trained with these components.
 ```python
 #This trains the model
 llm.train(